Ildaron/Laser_control/README.md

 My strong recommendation - don't use the power laser!
 I recommend making a device that will track an object using a safe laser pointer.  }

 #### How It Works
+To detect x,y coordinates use any preferred instruments, we used initially Haar cascades in RaspberryPI after that yolov4-tiny in Jetson nano.
+For Y coordinates - stereo vision.
+Calculation necessery valyu for angle of mirrows.
+RaspberryPI/JetsonNano by SPI send command for galvanometer via DAC mcp4922.
+(Electrical scheme here)
+Connect with hext electrica scheme

 #### General information
 The principle of operation